clj-kondo/clj-kondo/doc/editor-integration.md

 Now, when editing a Clojure file, you should get linting feedback.

+### Clojure Extras Plugin

+Install the plugin from [IntelliJ IDEA Plugins Marketplace](https://plugins.jetbrains.com/plugin/18108-clojure-extras/).
+You can setup a custom binary from the settings screen or just use the built-in version.

 ### File Watchers + installed binary

 <img src="../screenshots/intellij-let.png" width="50%" align="right">